blacklanternsecurity/blastdns/README.md

 - Only **positive responses with answers** are cached (no errors, NXDOMAIN, or empty responses)
 - Cache entries automatically expire based on DNS record TTLs (clamped to configurable min/max bounds)
-- Expired entries are removed on access
+- Expired entries are removed when accessed; unaccessed expired entries remain until evicted by LRU policy
+- Cache has a hard capacity limit (prevents unbounded growth even with expired entries)
 - Thread-safe with minimal lock contention

 Configure via `BlastDNSConfig`: